-We identify Gifted and Talented children and arrange for them to have extra provision both in and out of the classroom.
-Good mathematicians are accelerated by attending the daily maths lesson of the year above.
-In Year 6, they are then taught in an exclusive group of 6-8 children daily by a specialist maths teacher and many achieve the expected attainment level for a 14 year old.
-We also run master classes for our gifted writers every half term.
-Our Locality of schools has a very successful and full programme of special events and courses for Gifted & Talented children and our Gifted & Talented children attend these regularly.
-They also attend excellent courses for the Gifted & Talented at Burgess Hill School for Girls.
+We identify Most Able children and arrange for them to have extra provision both in and out of the classroom.
+Good mathematicians are taught to greater depth using the "Maths Mastery" approach, including additional reasoning and problem solving challenges.
+We also run master classes for our greater depth writers every half term.
+Our Locality of schools has a very successful programme of special events and courses for Most Able children and our children attend these regularly.
+They also attend excellent enrichment sessions at local schools such as Christs Hospital and Burgess Hill School for Girls.
 We keep a record of activities provided for our most able children to ensure that they regularly receive the additional challenge they need.

 We are committed to meeting the needs of every individual child, whatever their needs are.
 We will always use our best endeavours to ensure children who have learning difficulties have access to the support they need.
 Children with SEND (Special Educational Needs and Disabilities) have an Individual Learning Plan (ILP) which is specifically tailored by the class teacher, the child and Special Needs Coordinator to meet their needs.
 ILPs contain appropriate and specific targets which children work towards throughout the term.
 We recognise that needs change and so all ILPs are reviewed regularly.
 We take great care to bolster the self-esteem of SEND.
-We encourage parents of children with SEND to become involved with support programmes and we actively seek feedback through the ILP process and ask parents to support the work done with children at school in the home environment.
-All details regarding our provision for SEND children can be found in our Local Offer which can be viewed on our website on the Policies page.
+We encourage parents of children with SEND to become involved with support programmes and we actively seek feedback through the ILP process, encouraging parents to support the work done with children at school in the home environment.
+Details regarding provision for SEND children can be found in our local offer which can be viewed on our website under Policies .

-We have particularly strong links with our local network of 10 rural schools (NEARS); through NEARS we provide pupils with a wide range of enrichment and sporting activities, including extension opportunities for the Very Able; there are regular joint CPD events, shared projects and numerous opportunities for a healthy exchange of ideas for every stratum of the staff from bursars and TAs, to teachers, SENCOs and HTs; the Early Years teachers have had particularly constructive meetings over the last few years as they grapple with the implementation of the new statutory EY practice.
+We have particularly strong links with our local network of 10 rural schools (NEARS); through NEARS we provide pupils with a wide range of enrichment and sporting activities, including extension opportunities for the Most Able; there are regular joint CPD events, shared projects and numerous opportunities for a healthy exchange of ideas for every stratum of the staff from bursars and TAs, to teachers, SENCOs, HTs and Early Years.
 NEARS also works as part of a Locality which is now a Community Interest Company (CIC); this is a larger group of 20 schools (including 2 secondary schools) and we work together on highly successful shared projects.
-The projects are designed to remove barriers to learning for many groups of children from those with social and emotional difficulties through to provision for the Gifted & Talented.
+The projects are designed to remove barriers to learning for many groups of children from those with social and emotional difficulties through to provision for the Most Able.

 A good proportion of each day is given over to English and Mathematics.
-The daily Maths lesson is taught at the same time across the school so that children can be placed in the class that best meets their needs.
-Children showing a particular aptitude for maths attend the daily maths lesson of the above year group so that their progress is accelerated.
-This practice is known as ‘setting‛.
+The daily maths lesson is taught at the same time across the school with a reasoning focus, to ensure higher order thinking is explored.
 We also set every day for our provision of Phonics, Spelling and Reading.

 We follow the Read Write Inc. Phonics programme to teach phonics, reading and spelling to our infant children.
 It is also used for children in older year groups who have significant difficulties in learning the basic skills of reading and spelling.
 Read Write Inc. Phonics is widely used in many schools and has proved to be hugely successful in getting children to read and write quickly and easily.
 The programme is taught daily in a very lively, highly interactive manner and children enjoy their sessions.
 They are taught in small groups, closely matched in ability, and make very good progress.
 The children are continually assessed so that as soon as they have outgrown one group, they move on to the next.